 When is a cure less likely?
 If you don't catch it early, melanoma is much more likely than other skin cancers to spread to other body parts.
 Once it goes beyond the skin's surface, it’s hard to treat.
 Only 15%-20% of people who find melanomas after they've spread to other body parts will still be alive 5 years after their diagnosis.

 Does screening help?
 Yes.
 You can check your skin for large, dark, oddly shaped, or raised blotches.
 It's especially important to check your back and your scalp, scrotum, and in between your toes.
 It's harder to see melanomas in these places.
 Tell your doctor right away if you notice any of these changes.
-He can tell you if the spot is normal or not.
+They can tell you if the spot is normal or not.
 Get screened regularly by a dermatologist if you have a higher risk for melanoma, like if you've had it before or it runs in your family.

 Breast Cancer -- Early Stage